themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 ## Mocking async calls

 - How to unit test Models that consume data from a server?
-- Using a real server can be slow, and the server must be up at all times, otherwise the tests will probably fail.
+- Using a real server can be slow.
+The server must also be up at all times, otherwise the tests will probably fail.
+- Using *data mocks* frees us from server dependency.
-- By using mocks we no longer depend on a server, however it deviates from testing the model the way it will be used in Production.
+- However, it deviates from the way the Model will actually be used in Production, which creates challenges for testing.
-- What about replacing the browser async mechanism with a mock-powered proxy?
+- What about replacing the browser async mechanism with a *mock-powered proxy*?

 ----